1 May – 15 May 2015

 Hoi An – Day 29

 The sun is relentless today.
 Sophie and I hire a bicycle for about 60p (20, 000 dong) and cycle to the beach.
 It’s 2km away, and so the journey takes us about 15 – 20 minutes.
-Initially I thought it would be horrible and hard but our riding the bikes generated a refreshing breeze to spur us on.
+Initially I thought it would be horrible and laborious but our riding the bikes generated a refreshing breeze to spur us on.
 It’s intimidating, though, being on the Vietnamese roads.
 I don’t cycle in England anyway, and in the rare instances I do I always stick to the pavement (illegal but safe).
 The Vietnamese have no patience at all for cyclists, probably because they’re sick to death of westerners clogging up their roads on rustic little push bikes.
 They beep us with their horns so regularly that it’s just constant noise (as I said earlier, self-defeating).
 Sometimes I can’t figure out what or who the drivers are beeping.
 In one case a motorcyclist arrived at a crossroads.
 There was no one anywhere near him, but he still beeped his horn frantically before committing to it.
 The cars drive very close to us and very fast.
 I knew we were getting close to the beach when I could smell the sea.
 We parked our bikes up at a stand for 10, 000 dong each, and were escorted to a sun-lounger.
 To our surprise, the loungers were free of charge.
 The beach was nice, the water clear.
-We stayed for the better part of the day until the sky grew overcast, then we cycled back.
-The roads are still perilous and full of traffic.
-We shower in our hotel and decide the novelty of Asian food is starting to wear off.
-We decided to treat ourselves.
-So we head to a nice looking restaurant called ‘Before and Now’ and I get lamb.
-Then we went for a wander around the lovely town again, finding the pool bar we enjoyed last night.
+We stayed for the better part of the day until the sky grew overcast, then we cycled back, on roads still perilous and full of traffic.
+We shower in our hotel and decide the novelty of Asian food is starting to wear off, so we treat ourselves at a nice looking restaurant called ‘Before and Now’.
+I get the lamb.
+Then, another wander around the lovely town, finding the pool bar we enjoyed last night.
 We play a few games before returning back to the hotel.
 (Where, I’m sure on one of the days, we had to wake the doorman who was asleep in a sleeping bag near the hotel door.
 We felt bad as we’d clearly woken him up.
 He opened the door, let us in, and I assumed went straight back to sleep.
 I hope he wasn’t waiting just for us to come back.)

 Nha Trang – Day 33

 We’d heard about sleeper buses being called ‘nearly sleeper buses’ and now we know why.
 The chairs are so small, you spend the entire journey twisting, turning, weaving in and out of a broken sleep.
 If this is a taste of what the ‘bus from hell’ would have been like then I can’t pat myself on the back enough for flying instead!
 We arrive in Nha Trang 40 minutes early.
 It’s still cool because it’s not yet 7am and the sun is weak.
-Say ‘Nha Trang’ to me and I think of two things: Russians and piss.
-Because it’s full of Russians and stinks of piss.
+Say ‘Nha Trang’ to me and I think of two things: Russians and urine.
+Because it’s full of Russians and stinks of urine.
 Actually, it smells more like dog shit.
 At first I thought the bus had just pulled over near a pile of shit but the smell refused to go away no matter where we walked, despite it’s reputation as a ‘cosmopolitan’ beach port.
-Maybe the Blackpool effect is cross-cultural?
+Maybe the Blackpool effect is a global phenomenon?
 We don’t get off to the best start, walking 10 minutes in the wrong direction thanks to a less-than-helpful motorcyclist, and are also denied information at a tourist-bureau because the woman behind the counter spoke no English!
 A friendly hotel receptionist phones us a taxi to our hotel.
 It’s early but they let us check in.
-Our room is windowless but the light looks like natural light.
-We sleep for nearly three hours, then shower and look for food.
-We find a nice place that has a pool table and good lunch.
+Our room is windowless but the light mimics natural light quite well.
+We sleep for nearly three hours, then shower and look for food, finding a nice place with a pool table and decent menu.
 The beach down the way is nice, but the water is very deep and wave-ey, coming in at a strange angle, not directly parallel to the beach.
 I’ve never noticed/seen anything quite like it before.
-We pay 150, 000vnd for two loungers until 7pm but the same man who sold them to us then starts telling us we need to leave (along with everyone else) around 4pm, trying to usher us along to some other beds mumbling “the police will check”.
+We pay 150, 000 dong for two loungers until 7pm but the same man who sold them to us then starts telling us we need to leave (along with everyone else) around 4pm, trying to usher us along to some other beds mumbling “the police will check”.
 Sophie refuses and so do two other girls.
 The beds he wants us to move to are in the shade.
 Still, everybody else complies and we watch as they pack away the surrounding beds.
 The sun vanishes behind a bank of cloud and we return to the hotel to wash before dinner.
 The nightlife seems reasonable.
 We eat and go to a sports bar, playing (you guessed it!) pool, watching the Liverpool game.
 There are plenty of Brits in the bar, in groups.
 We head back to the hotel during half-time, buying snacks for the journey tomorrow (we’ve booked tickets to Da Lat, leaving at 7am).
-Still sleep deprived from the chaos of the bus this morning, we prepare ourselves to leave tomorrow and for an early night.
+Still sleep deprived from the chaos of the sleeper bus, we prepare ourselves for an early rise tomorrow with an early night.
 Sophie breaks an ashtray packing.
 I shovel it up and hide it in the bin!

 Nha Trang/Da Lat – Day 34